Leostino/giftastic/README.md

 # giftastic

-Enter a search term in the form field when submitted, you will see the animated gifs
+Enter your search term in the input field, usually a gif you want to search for and click the search button.
+5 gifs from your search will display just bellow the input field and search button.

+Thank you!